ucb-rit/savio-singularity-template/README.md

 `example.def` is a bare-bones Singularity definition file suitable for using as a starting point for preparing your own definition file for a container to use on Savio.  `example-gpu.def` is an example for software that uses a GPU. `Dockerfile` is an example Dockerfile that shows how to install MPI within the container for applications you would run via MPI from outside the container.

-## Accessing files in a Singularity container

-If you build your own container following the approaches discussed above, you should find that your home directory, your scratch directory, and `/tmp` from Savio are all directly available inside the container.

-See at bottom for how to access Savio directories if you pull a container directly from Dockerhub or SingularityHub/Singularity Container Library.

 ## Running Singularity containers on Savio

 This follows from the standard ways to run a Singularity container via `singularity shell`, `singularity run`, `singularity exec`, etc.